World Series: 2010s

 The San Francisco Giants won the World Series in 2010, 2012, and 2014 while failing to qualify to play in the postseason in the intervening seasons.

 The Texas Rangers, who lost in the 2010 World Series, were twice only one strike away from winning their first World Series title in 2011, but the St. Louis Cardinals' David Freese, the eventual Series MVP, drove in both the tying and winning runs late in Game 6 to force a Game 7.
+The Cardinals last the final game, 6-2, clinching their 11th World Series championship.

 In 2012, the Wild Card game was added.
 This game, one from each league, was played between the best two teams in the league, aside from the division winner.
 The San Francisco Giants swept the Detroit Tigers in that year's World Series.

 In 2013, the Boston Red Sox won their first World Series of the 2010s by defeating the St. Louis Cardinals in six games.
 They won the final game at Fenway Park, clinching the championship at home for the first time since 1918.

 The Kansas City Royals reached the World Series in 2014, which was their first appearance in the postseason since winning the series in 1985.
 At the time, it was the longest postseason drought in baseball.
 They lost in seven games to the San Francisco Giants.
 The following season, the Royals finished with the American League's best record and won a second consecutive American League pennant.
 They defeated the New York Mets in the World Series in five games, capturing their first title in 30 years.
 The 2015 contest was the first time that two expansion clubs met in the series.